tendermint/fundraising/x/fundraising/spec/02_state.md

 	Weight sdk.Dec   // vesting weight for the schedule
 }

-// VestingQueue defines the vesting queue type VestingQueue struct {
+// VestingQueue defines the vesting queue. type VestingQueue struct {
 	AuctionId  uint64    // id of the auction
 	Auctioneer string    // the account that is in charge of the auction